-FUNDING SOURCE: Pre-2016 2016 2017 2018 2019 2020 2021 6yr Total Total:
+FUNDING SOURCE: Pre-2017 2017 2018 2019 2020 2021 2022 6yr Total Total:

+Authorized Borrowing 290 0 290

-Borrowing to be Authorized 0 600 600 600
+Borrowing to be Authorized 0 310 310 310

-TOTALS 0 600 600 600
+TOTALS 290 310 310 600

 The Salt Museum is 82 years old and is a very important part of our historical heritage and identity.
 Due to it age and use it is now in need of comprehensive envelope repairs.
-These repairs will include total roof replacement with cedar shingles, chimney repointing, windows replacement, and siding repair and replacement with board and batten siding, as well as painting the deck walkway will also be replaced together with asphalt side walk.
+These repairs will include total roof replacement with cedar shingles, chimney repointing, windows replacement, and siding repair and replacement with board and batten siding, as well as painting.
+The deck walkway will also be replaced together with asphalt side walk.

-The Parks Department is proposing to make these improvements in 2016.
-This project is in the planning phase and construction funding will be requested in fall 2015.
+The Parks Department is proposing to make these improvements in 2017 and 2018.
+This project is in the planning phase and \$290,000 to fund the construction of roof and chimney repairs were approved by the County Legislature in August 2016.
+The repair of roof and chimney will be completed in 2017.
+The rest of the work will be completed in 2018 and the respective funding will be requested in fall 2017.